wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

 Manager, you work with the Lamna Healthcare Viva Connections planning team conducts a needs assessment over a couple of weeks across the organization.
-The purpose of the needs assessment is to understand how each role and region currently gets work done, common pain points, and potential improvements to create efficiencies and strengthen employee satisfaction.
+The purpose of the needs assessment is to understand how each role and region currently get work done, common pain points, and potential improvements.

 You work with the planning team members to identify the different roles and regions across the organization and connect with leaders and people